robotlolita/siren/documentation/platform-design.md

 ## Overview

 Mermaid is a pure object oriented language using prototypes but being limited to single delegation.
-Objects can be extended arbitrarily and restricted to a lexical (message) region.
+Objects can be extended arbitrarily and extensions are restricted to a lexical (message) region.
 Messages are stored in objects as unique values, rather than Strings, which means that collisions are not possible when extending an object.
-Names that refer to a message are resolved lexically, so different lexical regions may have a particular message name (e.g.: `as-string`) resolve to two different message objects in the same object.
+Names that refer to a message are resolved lexically, so different lexical regions may have a particular message name (e.g.:
+`as-string`) resolve to two different message objects in the same object.

 Since one of its goals is to provide an interactive platform, Mermaid is a fully reflective system, and meta-data can be attached to any object, as well as